-Montgomery, Kelley & McKinnon handles felonies and misdemeanors, to include probation violations in all courts in Williamsburg and the surrounding area.
+Montgomery, Kelley & Dennett handles felonies and misdemeanors, to include probation violations in all courts in Williamsburg and the surrounding area.

 Pat Kelley has practiced criminal law since his graduation from law school in 1983.
 He has been a prosecutor, having served as a Deputy/Assistant Commonwealth Attorney in Williamsburg/James City County, and has extensive experience as a defense attorney.
 He has handled cases ranging from simple trespassing offenses to the most serious charges, such as capital murder.

 Pat attributes his success as a criminal lawyer to 3 main factors:

 Preparation would seem to be an obvious thing that any attorney representing a criminal defendant would take seriously.
 Unfortunately, this is not the case.
 All too often attorneys stroll into court without having done their homework.
 They haven’t filed discovery requests, they haven’t interviewed witnesses and they haven’t done any research on applicable laws and the rules of evidence.
 Pat Kelley takes a great deal of pride in the fact that he has never walked into a courtroom unprepared.
 He understands that every case, no matter how small, is important to his client and the client deserves to have an attorney who is prepared to aggressively litigate their case.